 A mobile context, however, is a very demanding environment.
-Through a combination of social, physical and technological demands, the cognitive resources of users are reduced to very short spans [21].
-Therefore, while mobile videoconferencing can provide a rich and useful manner to communicate, it is important to approach it in a way that will take into account the context and the negotiation created by the users and to understand what can be done to support this process.
+Through a combination of social, physical and technological demands, the cognitive resources of users are reduced to very short spans [Oulasvirta, Tamminen, Roto, and Kuorelahti, 2005].
+Therefore, while mobile videoconferencing can provide a rich and useful manner to communicate, it is important to approach it in a way that will take into account the negotiation created by the users and to understand what can be done to support this process.